Nikolai Brykin: Biography

-Nikolai Gavrilovich Brykin was born on November 25, 1959 in Soldatskoye, Ostrogozhsky District, Voronezh Oblast.
+Nikolai Gavrilovich Brykin was born on 25 November 1959 in Soldatskoye, Ostrogozhsky District, Voronezh Oblast.
 After graduating from school, Nikolay Brykin entered the Ostrogozhsky Agricultural College, after which he was conscripted for military service.
 His military service took place on the border with China, in the Eastern Military District, the Kurchum detachment, 10th border checkpoint Matveevka.

 After returning from the army he spent some time working at SU-909 "Tyumendorstroy".
 At the same time, he entered the Road Construction Faculty of the Tyumen Engineering and Construction Institute.

 Then he was sent as a reinforcement to the Ministry of Internal Affairs.
 During the 11 years of work in the Department of Internal Affairs of Nizhnevartovsk, Tyumen region, Nikolai Brykin has risen to the post of the head of the Economic Crimes Department (serving also as the deputy head of the criminal police).
 While working in the law enforcement system, he studied at the Higher School of Militia in Tyumen.

 In 1994, Brykin was appointed the head of the Federal Tax Police Service of Russia (FSNP) in Nizhnevartovsk.
 In 1999, Brykin was transferred from the post of first deputy head of the Federal Tax Service (FSNP) for the Khanty-Mansiysk Autonomous District, to Moscow.
 He held the office of the first deputy head FSNP in Moscow up until the abolition of the Federal Tax Police Service.

 In 2004 Brykin was appointed the head of the Economic Tax Crime Bureau of the Far Eastern Federal District and moved to the Far East.

 In 2006, he was removed from his post by the Presidential Decree and retired with the rank of Major General.

 After 2006, he held various top management positions in large corporations like Mechel, Rostopprom, and Rosneft.
 He also acted as co-founder of two commercial organizations.

 In 2014, Brykin received an offer from the leadership of the Regional Public Fund of Assistance to Veterans of the Special Forces and the Security Agencies Combating Terrorism "Defense of the Fatherland".
-He became the permanent member and the first Deputy Chairman of the Board of the Fund.
+He became the permanent member and the first deputy chairman of the board of the fund.

 In May 2016, Brykin participated in the United Russia primaries.
 He successfully passed the election and became the candidate for the deputy of the State Duma from the United Russia.
 According to the results of voting during the State Duma elections, he was elected the deputy via the United Russia federal lists.
 By the decision of the State Duma, he was appointed an authorized representative of the State Duma in the Supreme Court of the Russian Federation.

+Sanctions

+He was sanctioned by Canada under the Special Economic Measures Act (S.C.
+1992, c.
+17) in relation to the Russian invasion of Ukraine for Grave Breach of International Peace and Security. and by the UK government in 2022 in relation to the Russo-Ukrainian War.